-3. Orientation: Describe your process for facilitating one-on-one and group orientations to provide youth with information on WIOA services, such as activities and expectations, and requirements for completing the academic and work readiness components.
+4. Orientation: Describe your process for facilitating one-on-one and group WIOA youth orientations to provide information on WIOA services, such as participation, engagement, expectations, and outcome requirements to complete the academic, educational, and work readiness components of the WIOA youth program.

+All orientations will be conducted using the FRWDB Orientation videos which can be provided face to face or virtually.
 Orientation will be provided to all potential youth participants either in a one-on-one or group setting.
 Orientation presents a thorough overview of all WIOA services, the Workforce Connection system, and partner agency services as well as, Proteus and other non-WIOA services available.
 During orientation, potential participants receive information on eligibility requirements, the process of getting enrolled in the program, and the overall "service delivery system."
 Additionally, information about the process and requirements to succeed in the Young Adult Services program is disseminated during orientation.
 This includes a detailed explanation of the activities and expectations for completing the academic and work readiness components.